FireClipsPro/Clip-Transformer/README.md

 6. **Adding a background video**: These videos are the visuals that play in the background of your video.
 The best place to find royalty-free background videos is Pixabay: <https://pixabay.com/>.
 Add your background video (`.mp4`) to `/media_storage/video_maker/backgrounds/`.
 Then, go back to `/app/configuration/video_maker_presets.py` and in the `"AUDIO_ONLY_BACKGROUND_MEDIA"` field, enter the name of your video.
 If you have one video, it should look like `["your_video_name.mp4"]`.
 If you have multiple videos, list them in the array to make the program cycle through them.

 7. **Congratulations, you made it!** You are ready to run `make_videos.py`.

-# How to run the API tests
-1. cd to the root directory of the git
-2. run `python -m unittest tests.s3_tests`

-# How to test API endpoint
-1. cd to run.py and run `python run.py`
-2. in browser enter your endpoint for example: http://localhost:5000/background_maker_api/video/
-3. enter parameters in the endpoint

-# AWS
-## How to log into aws:
-1. make sure the aws CLI is downloaded and any AWS packages
-2. type `aws configure`
-3. log in with your access keys
-- access keys are stored on aws -> IAM -> users -> find your user account and either generate a new key or use the stored key of your user

-## How to list aws buckets:
-`aws s3 ls`